Concepts and Practices to Ensure Data Quality

 Periodic data quality assessments and OKRs around quality can help you flag data issues while they’re still in their early stages and neutralize them before they cause downstream harm.

 Enlist the help of other teams to reduce accuracy and validity errors caused by data entry mistakes.
-In addition to encouraging data-entry training, provide option sets where possible to prevent confusion over things like state abbreviations (is Michigan abbreviated “Mich.” or “MI”?) from causing headaches down the line.
+In addition to encouraging data-entry training, provide option sets where possible to prevent confusion over things like state abbreviations (is Michigan abbreviated “Mich.” or “MI”?) from causing data cleansing headaches down the line.

 If you’re pulling in data from third-party sources, make sure your company enforces tracking plans to improve the quality of the data coming in.
 You can create metrics specifically designed to catch inbound data issues, such as how many (and how often) constraints are satisfied, degrees of validation against a complete mapping, and more.